syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 The `FINDB` function finds one text string (text1) within another text string (text2) and returns the number of the starting position of text1, based on the number of bytes each character uses, from the first character of text2.

 #### Syntax
-FINDB(text1,text2, num)
+FINDB(text1,text2, number)

 #### Where:
 * **text1** is the text that to be found.
 * **text2** is the text that contains found text..
-* **num** specifies the character at which to start the search.
+* **number** specifies the character at which to start the search.

 #### Remarks
-`#VALUE!` - occurs if text1 does not appear in text2 and if num is not greater than zero.
+`#VALUE!` - occurs if text1 does not appear in text2 and if number is not greater than zero.

 ### FINV
 `FINV` function returns the inverse of F probability distribution.
 If p = FDIST(x,…), then FINV(p,…) = x.
 By using F distribution, you can compare the degree of variability for two data sets.